imclaren/blog/_posts/2015-02-18-enterprisecloud.md

 > ...
 [E]nterprise/SaaS sales requires a well-developed process and guidelines ... [and] the principles remain the same even though the domains have changed.
 And whether SaaS entrepreneurs like to admit it or not, the new enterprise customer is a lot like the old enterprise customer.

-### 2. And supplier sales executives can close more deals by challenging their internal teams to sign "real" contracts
+### 2. And supplier sales executives can close more deals by challenging their business teams to sign "real" contracts

 In order to sell services to enterprises, Mark argues that there are three things that every enterprise customer wants to know: